tofugu/wanikani-policies/policies/terms-of-service.md

 #### 1. Account Cancellation

+You can cancel your subscription at any time via the [subscription settings](https://www.wanikani.com/account/subscription).
+Your access to paid content and features will remain in effect until the end of your current billing period.
+At the end of the billing period, access to paid content and features will be revoked, though your account will still be accessable and you can re-subscribe at any time.
+As part of keeping your account accessable, we will retain your data indefinitely, or until such time that you request an account deletion.

 #### 2. Account Deletion

 It is your responsibility to properly delete your account with WaniKani.
-You can [delete your account at any time](#) by going into your Settings in the global navigation bar at the top of the screen.
-The Account screen provides a simple, no questions asked cancellation link.
-We are not able to cancel accounts in response to an email or phone request.
+You can [delete your account at any time](https://www.wanikani.com/settings/danger_zone) by going into your settings in the global navigation bar at the top of the screen and then navigating to the “Danger Zone” section.
+The Danger Zone screen provides a simple account deletion link, though email confirmation of the action is required.
+We are not able to delete accounts in response to an email or phone request.

 #### 3. Upon Deletion